gmbecker/contributing_to_r_lesson/outline.md

 I'm currently testing things

-### So ...
+## So ...
 Yeah.
 Not Great.
 Take away points:

 - Test your patches
 - Test your patches
 - Test your patches

-## Circa 2017 - Feature Engineering Over and Over
+# Circa 2017 - Feature Engineering Over and Over

-### My First Added Feature (That ~0 People Know About Or Use)
+## My First Added Feature (That ~0 People Know About Or Use)
 - `debug(., signature = )` and `eval(debugcall(print(myclassedobj)))`
 - S3 and S4 dispatch aware debugging.
   - Masks the weird .local thing function shenanigans you got in S4 method debugging at the time.

-### Some things to keep in mind about this success story
+## Some things to keep in mind about this success story
 - I worked (as my job) with Michael Lawrence at Genentech during this time
   - He had just been elected to R-core
 - 20+ comment conversation on bugzilla about it
   - 4 distinct versions of the patch

-### More context
+## More context
 - I disagreed with Michael and Martin about design/API for `debugcall`
   - My patches after the first iteration implemented their preferred API
-- It was accepted, but not until after feature freeze for the upcoming version of R
+- Accepted, but not until after feature freeze
-  - This meant it remained exclusive to R devel for ~a year until the next primary release
+  - Remained in R-devel only for nearly a year
-- Patch was still further refactored by Michael in the process of committing it into the R sources
+- Patch was still further refactored by Michael in the process

-## Circa 2016 - 2019  - The ALTREP Years
+# Circa 2016 - 2019  - The ALTREP Years
-### The Proposal
+## The Proposal
 - Proposed ALTREP at DSC 2016 (research conference/R-core meeting)
   - Was in contact with Luke before meeting, had informal interest
   - Accepted as a way forward following meeting
   - Was proposing enormous internal change - "Backwards Compatible" were first two words in talk title.

-### Implementation 2017-2018
+## Implementation 2017-2018

 - My proof of concept was a type of vector that was a "window" to another vector's data
   - "Worked" but didn't respect R's copy on write semantics